-Content Grading Definition & Strategy
+Content Grading Definition & Content Grading Strategy (how-to)

-Let’s run though an example:
+Let’s run through an example:

 - You have a goal to capture 100 leads.

 - You have 2 lead-magnets — both are eBooks.

 - You can gate one of the two, but not both.

 - You are good at what you do and know you need to add as much value as possible right out of the gate, so the next time you have a content offer, your audience will trust it has value worthy of their effort and trade-off.

 With a grade — even with a basic lower school methodology applied — you can objectively choose the top-tier content to be gated for your lead-generation and nurturing efforts.

 Example comparing two content pieces:

 “On topic, well-written, uses conversational language and familiar terms, and includes proprietary information with a point-of-view and expertise” — give it an A